Falcons 2000 SC: History

 Despite the triumph in 1984, heartbreak would follow in 1985 as the slow-starting Falcons finished the season with a sensational flourish to win seven of their last eight matches - including a 1–0 victory over eventual league champions Croydon City.
 Despite the barnstorming run, Croydon - now with Falcons' 1984 league champion Billy Whiteside in goal - held their nerve to claim the league title with a 5–1 away win over Maribyrnong Polonia on the final day of the season.

 Dunne left the club in 1986 and the club moved on to Scottish coach Bobby McLachlan, who stayed for eight years.

 In 1989, Morwell won its second Victorian championship, pipping Brunswick Juventus to the title by a solitary point.
 The Falcons were placed in a two leg playoff for a spot in the National Soccer League/ However, the Falcons failed to progress to the top flight after losing 5–2 on aggregate against South Australian champions West Adelaide.

 The club eventually joined the NSL's ranks in season 1992/93.
 Morwell won the statewide Dockerty Cup in 1994, after entering the competition as an NSL team in the Quarter Final Stage.
 The Falcons qualified for the NSL finals once in season 1994/95 after finishing fourth.
-The club found itself in the bottom half of the NSL table thereafter, although the club never finished with the wooden spoon.
+The club thereafter always found itself in the bottom half of the table, and late in season 2000/01 the club was relegated and subsequently folded.

-The Falcons' professional era ended when financial difficulties meant they were prevented from playing in the final four matches of the 2000-01 National Soccer League and a proposed sale to Melbourne-based furniture entrepreneur Tony Schiavello fell through.

-Falcons 2000 were simultaneously created by the Falcons' members in the year 2000 and entered into the Latrobe Valley Soccer League that same year.
-With the collapse of Eastern Pride - as the club was known in their final year - in April 2001, Falcons 2000 would ultimately absorb the Falcons' full lineage and history, spanning back to 1961.
+While the club officially disbanded in 2001, Falcons 2000 were created as an offshoot club, and currently compete in the Latrobe Valley Soccer League.